The National Trails System is the network of scenic, historic, and recreation trails created by the Act in 1968.

 Each national trail is administered by either the Secretary of the Interior or the Secretary of Agriculture under the authority of the National Trails System Act.
-The National Park Service administers 15 of the 20 trails in the NTS; the Forest Service administers 4 trails; and Bureau of Land Management administers one.
+The National Park Service administers the majority of trails in the NTS; the Forest Service administers 4 trails; and Bureau of Land Management administers two.
 The Secretaries are to administer the federal lands, working cooperatively with agencies managing lands not under their jurisdiction.
 Management responsibilities vary for the type of trail.

 National Scenic Trails